egrytsenko/latam-challenge/docs/challenge.md

 STRESS_URL = http://127.0.0.1:8000
 ```

-## Continuous Integration & Continuous Delivery
+## API & Continuous Integration / Continuous Delivery

-In order to implement CI/CD I've configured GitHub Actions, a feature of GitHub that allows you to automate, customize, and execute the software development workflows right in the repository.
+In order to implement CI/CD and to be able to deploy the API, I've configured GitHub Actions, a feature of GitHub that allows you to automate, customize, and execute the software development workflows right in the repository.

 This challenge will be deployed to Google Cloud Platform.
 Files to consider: